 How does Diagnostics work

-The following is a small guide to What are Diagnostics and how they work
+The following is a small guide to What are Mobile Vehicle Diagnostic services and how they work

 ECU - Control Module

-All modern day vehicles are basically computer operated to an extent, They all contain ECU's (electronic control units) Often call control Modules or to me "The vehicle brains"
+All modern day vehicles are basically computer operated to an extent, They all contain ECU's (electronic control units) Often called Control Modules or to me, "The vehicle brains"

 Take this to a main dealer and you could be paying as much as £220 an hour just to plug the vehicle in.